artisticbones/growth/README.md

 I started trying to do the rights management function today.
 So far, I just set up a shelf.
 DAO has not been implemented yet, and JSP is almost finished.
 I am expected to finish writing the code tomorrow.
 #### Day 13
 In the past three days, I have completed the permission management of the filter part.
 This part is a bit difficult, so it needs to be done slowly.
+#### Day 14
+So far I have completed all the filter tutorials,and started the listener learning,the filter part I wrote a frequently used HttpFilter,used to write the http part of the code later.